Youngblood (1986 film): Production

 The filming of Youngblood took place in the east end of Toronto in the summer of 1984.
 Ted Reeve Arena was used as the setting for the interior of the Hamilton Mustangs home rink while Scarborough Arena Gardens was used for the setting of the arena's exterior.
 St Michaels College School arena was used as well.
 While there was a Memorial Cup eligible Ontario Hockey League (OHL) team located in Hamilton in 1986, they were called the Hamilton Steelhawks, as compared to the film's fictional Hamilton Mustangs.

 Several of the cast and crew had actual hockey experience and skills, though star Rob Lowe had to learn to skate, and both he and Patrick Swayze, a better skater, used doubles for many of their on-ice skating scenes.
 Director and writer Peter Markle was a former minor-pro and international player for the USA.
 Cinematographer Mark Irwin, a Canadian, wore skates and a helmet and devised a special rig for shooting hockey scenes on the ice.
-The film's hockey consultant, Eric Nesterenko, a 20 year National Hockey League veteran and Stanley Cup Champion, in addition to playing the father of Lowe's character.
+The film's hockey consultant, Eric Nesterenko, was a 20 year National Hockey League veteran and Stanley Cup Champion, in addition to playing the father of Lowe's character.
 Keanu Reeves, who played the Mustangs goalie, had played goalie at a Toronto high school, earning the nickname "The Wall".
 George Finn, who played villain Carl Racki, was a former major junior player, and enforcer, in the OHL.
 Many of the other uncredited team members were actual major junior or NCAA hockey players, as well as two active NHL players, Steve Thomas and Peter Zezel.

 Lowe later said he "hated" learning how to skate.
 "I don't like any sport where you're already exhausted when you're done putting on the equipment.
 But that said, once I got the equipment on and was out on the ice, I loved that.
 I loved hitting people, being hit, skating.
 I love the exertion and competition, so that was all great.
 But it's a lot of work putting all of that shit on!
 Give me a surfboard and let me just paddle into the ocean."